CMHA Get Set & Connect Program

 Harm Reduction Strategies and Services (HRSS)

 The Harm Reduction Service Society (HRSS) aims to improve the health and well-being of individuals through various campaigns and programs.
-These include:

 • Prevention of drunk driving